xy7313/xy7313.github.io/_posts/2017-04-04-Start-with-JAVA2.md

             }

-            // this method is part of the first way to invoke showIn() inside main void showOut() {
+            // this method is part of the first way to invoke in() inside main void out() {
                 InnerA obj = new InnerA();
-                obj.showIn();
+                obj.in();
             }

             public static void main(String a[]) {
                 OuterA o1 = new OuterA();
-                //two ways to invoke showIn()
+                //two ways to invoke in()
                 //1.
-                o1.showOut();
+                o1.out();
                 //2.
-InnerA is a member of o1, just like other variables and methods o1.new InnerA().showIn();
+InnerA is a member of o1, like variables and methods o1.new InnerA().in();
                 /*
                     what we can not do:
-                    OuterA.InnerA in = new InnerA();
+                    OuterA.InnerA inA = new InnerA();
-                    in.showIn();
+                    inA.in();
                     because the prefix of OuterA.InnerA is supposed to be a package name rather than class name */
             }
     }
     ```
-    4. An Inner class defined within a method can access everything from outside the method but only final type of variables or objects from within the method in which it is defined.（wt？？）
+    4. An Inner class defined within a method can access everything from outside the method but only final type of variables or objects from within the method in which it is defined.（wt??）
-4. & static:
+4. With static:
     1. Whenever an Inner class contains at least one static member, the whole Inner class must be declared as static Inner class.
     2. A static Inner class can access only static members of Outer class directly & to access Non-static members it has to create an Object of Outer class.